alexbadia1/CS598/darpa-tc-engagement3/README.md

 ### 3.14: nginx Backdoor 4
 Same deal as before - once again, many of the referenced files (e.g., `eWq10bVcx`, `memhelp.so`, `eraseme`, and `done.so` don't appear in the logs).

-## FiveDirections notes
-FiveDirections is the Windows host, but fortunately the CDM means the logs are formatted in the same way.
-The ground truth references FiveDirections in one of the TA5.2 sections (Section 3.5), but this seems to have been a documentation error.

-### 3.4: Firefox Backdoor
-The firefox process that becomes compromised is relatively short-lived, so we add the entire subgraph after the first connection to the shellcode server.
-Note that some of the referenced files (e.g., "locomotives.rtf", "Covert.xlsx") don't seem to appear in the logs.

-Note that the shellcode server in the ground truth (`156.78.147.114:80`) actually appears unreported again at around 04/11 11:57 and 04/12 10:08.
-Not sure if this is a logging error or not --- we chose to ignore this.

-### 3.10: Firefox Extension
-As usual, the webserver doesn't appear in the logs, so we use the shellcode server instead.
-Once again, this report doesn't seem to fully line up with the
-logs: there are actually 2 connections to the shellcode server, and the second one did successfully download the malware `hJauWl01` as reported.
-However, though this wasn't reported, the malware was actually successfully able to run, though it didn't do anything.
-We have a separate subgraph for the malware running in case it is useful.

-### 4.4: Malicious Excel Script
-As the ground truth indicates, the excel macro failed to run successfully, but the malicious PowerShell script was then run manually instead.
-They also note that they were able to run a command shell and access a bunch of files.
-We found the shell (`cmd.exe`, not `powershell.exe`), but not the link between the `cmd` session and the `powershell` script.
-We isolated both as separate subgraphs.